ThomasNgl/TMD_ML/README.md

 The experiments:

 With TMD:
-1) the vectorization methods are combined with Ml algoritmhs to classify neuron morphologies with respect to their TMD.
+1) the vectorization methods are combined with supervised Ml algorithms (e.g. random forest,  LDA ...) to classify neuron morphologies with respect to their TMD.
+(In the special case of persistence image vectorization the ouput is a 2D array thus can be provided to a CNN for classification).
 2) The Perslay model learns the vectorization and the classification, thus classify the TMD of the neuron morphologies.

 Without TMD: